aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 The following code example shows how to load a document encrypted with a password:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Load Options-working_with_load_options-OpenEncryptedDocument.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Load Options-working_with_load_options-OpenEncryptedDocument.py" >}}

 If you do not know in advance whether the file is encrypted, you can use the **FileFormatUtil** class, which provides utility methods for working with file formats, such as detecting the file format or converting file extensions to/from file format enumerations.
 To detect if the document is encrypted and requires a password to open it, use the **is_encrypted** property.

 The following code example shows how to verify document either it is encrypted or not:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-working_with_file_format-VerifyEncryptedDocument.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-working_with_file_format-VerifyEncryptedDocument.py" >}}